patrickvorgers/Home-Assistant-Import-Energy-Data/Datasources/NextEnergy/README.md

 **How-to**
 - Request data from NextEnergy customer service
-- Download the `NextEnergyDataPrepare.py` file and put it in the same directory as the NextEnergy data
+- Download the `NextEnergyDataPrepare.py` and the `DataPrepareEngine.py` (Datasources directory) files and put it in the same directory as the NextEnergy data
 - Execute the python script with as parameter the name of the file that contains the exported data `python NextEnergyDataPrepare.py "Measurements 19-01-2024 accesspointId 99999.xlsx"`.
 The python script creates the needed files for the generic import script.
 - Follow the steps in the overall how-to